doordeck/docs/docs/guide/ephemeral-key-registration-unlocking-a-door.md

 ## Ephemeral Key Registration

-Every time a user logs into a new device, we generate a new Ed25519 keypair and ask Doordeck to sign it in the form of a keychain, we can perform these steps manually, let's start by generating a keypair.
+Every time a user logs into a new device, we generate a new Ed25519 keypair and ask Sentry Interactive to sign it in the form of a keychain, we can perform these steps manually, let's start by generating a keypair.

 ```shell